 The tricolour, as it’s known in Ireland, is also known as Bratach na hÉireann in Irish.

 The three colours have specific meanings: the green represents the Catholic religion, the orange represents the protestant religion, and the white in between signifies a lasting truce or peace between the two.
 This is just one of the many differences between Ireland and Northern Ireland.

-The troubles in Ireland were a huge part of Irish history when civil war broke out between the two religions, the Catholics predominantly in the south and the protestants in the north.
+The Troubles in Ireland were a huge part of Irish history when civil war broke out between the two religions, the Catholics predominantly in the south and the protestants in the north.
 The flag is a sign of peace and unity, but there is a deeper and more powerful story behind this.

 The powerful story – a gift from France